 an artist who works on paper, textiles and wood.
 I live on the island of Hawai`i on the slope of Mauna Loa, an active volcano.

-I learned about sumi-e (Japanese ink painting) when I was eight years old.
+I was introduced to sumi-e (Japanese ink painting) at eight years old.
 It is used in my brush strokes, stitches, and carved marks on paper, textiles, and wood.

 My first job... at the University of Alabama Medical Center doing pen-and-ink illustrations for a neuroanatomy textbook led me to my affinity with circles.
 Circles are repeatedly used in my work, and express my beliefs about the connections we share with others and our planet.

 Moving to Hawai`i at age 21 I met my sumi-e mentor Sensei Koh Itoh of Kanazawa, Japan.
 He was a great influence in my life.

 Studying in Japan twice developed my skills in sumi-e and roketsu-zome (Japanese wax resist).
 It was wonderful to learn more about these fine arts in classes, museums, and visits to artist studios.

 If you find yourself wanting to use my artwork, ask me if you can and if you can't, please give me credit with a link to my website.

 I grew up in Birmingham, Alabama where my grandmother, Honey would let us roll down a grassy hill with us wrapped in quilts.
 It was wonderful.
 I know I inherited the love of textiles from the women in my family.

 The skill of hand stitching has been with me since I was six years old when Honey taught me to embroider.
 I had my first sewing machine when I was ten years old.